UA-141369524-4

 …Just like we don’t have to accept anything but a healthy smile, no matter what our genes provided.
 Taking care of your teeth is something to smile about. 😃

-Anti-inflammatory foods are good for prevention of chronic inflammation that can protect against chronic diseases.
+Anti inflammatory grocery foods are especially good for prevention of chronic inflammation that protect against chronic diseases.

 A fruit bowl of anti-inflammatory foods that are good to add to a grocery list.